TL; DR: Customer Care as a Litmus Test for Innovation and Agile Change

 Now, if the top and the bottom of an organization are often innovation-minded, how come that so many organizations simple fail to focus on constantly delivering more value to their customers?

 The problem is usually the middle management.
 And there are a lot reasons for that:

 - The middle management lives to please their superiors.
 Mostly in the hope to be promoted themselves, once the superiors are promoted.

 - Thus, change is generally not serving their personal agendas.

-- And this is particularly true for agile change, given the risk of failure.
+- And this is particularly true for the agile change, given the risk of failure.
 “Agile” is a perceived as a loss of control, threatening their career goals.

 - Zappos and holacracy is actually the horror scenario for any middle manager: Being made obsolete by a self-organizing team.
 (Read tip: Here's what happened to Zappos' HR boss when the company got rid of managers and her job became obsolete.

 - Therefore, being strong supporters of command & control structures, middle managers tend to treat today’s knowledge workers still like farmers’ sons from Iowa back in 1905, working at an assembly line for the first time.